 PostScript is a high-level language used by intelligent printers to format their output.
-There are three ways in which you can use the Postscript facilities.
-First, using the SPOOL command option
+There are three ways in which you can use the PostScript facilities.

--NO_FORMAT, you can supply the printer with a file that contains PostScript commands, so that the printer directly obeys the commands.
-Secondly, using the SPOOL command option -PROC, you can instruct the printer to process the file with PostScript procedures.
-In other words the file that the Spooler subsystem delivers to the printer is used as data by the printer.
-The output that is produced depends exactly on how the PostScript procedures use the data.
-Thirdly, if you have used neither the -NO_FORMAT or -PROC options, but spooled a file using the SPOOL command without any further options, the Postscript despooler will include Postscript commands with each line that cause the lines to print.
+- Using the SPOOL command option -NO_FORMAT, spool a file containing PostScript commands, so that the printer directly obeys the commands. - Using the SPOOL command option -PROC name, you can instruct the printer to process the file with PostScript procedure name. - Using the SPOOL command with neither the -NO_FORMAT nor -PROC options, the PostScript despooler will include PostScript commands with each line that cause the lines to print.